 Zenpukuji River Park cherry blossoms in 2017

-In 2017, I photographed the Zenpukuji River cherry blossoms with a new camera.
+In 2017, I photographed the Zenpukuji River Park cherry blossoms with a new camera.
 After my Pentax K3 died, I moved to Fujifilm.
 I bought an X-T2.
 And the lens was the XF 16-55mm f 2.8.
 The results were very pleasing.
+Here are the results.

 The session?
-In the beginning, I only intended to walk around my neighborhood and take a few snaps and learn the controls.
+In the beginning, I only intended to walk around my neighborhood.
+I wanted to take few snaps to learn the controls.
 In the end, I walked to Zenpukuji River Park, which is one or two kilometers from home.
-The park gave me a delightful surprise as the cherry blossoms were still looking good.
+The park gave me a delightful surprise, as the cherry blossoms were still looking good.

 The flowers were definitely on the way out, but I was pleased to see them.
-I wouldn’t say Zenpukuji is a must-visit place, but, in spring, its trees are very nice.
+I wouldn’t say Zenpukuji is a must-visit place, but its trees are nice in spring.
 It’s a local type of place.

 As for the camera?
 The quality of the pictures was good, actually more than good.
-They were completely awesome.
+They were outstanding.
 The camera surprised me, though.

 I found more dials and knobs on the camera than my old Pentax K-3.
 So some learning and adapting needed to be done.
 That was quite okay, but one thing about the X-T2 impressed me.